Jingyi1998/Jingyi1998.github.io/README.md

 ### Contact

-If you'd like to have a chat about this area or any other things even personal talking, please feel free to contact me by [email](j.wan@se16.qmul.ac.uk).
+If you'd like to have a chat about this area or any other things even personal talking, please feel free to contact me by email [j.wan@se16.qmul.ac.uk](j.wan@se16.qmul.ac.uk).

 ### About this area